Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Introduction

-Another example where such a batch constraint exists is (adaptive) clinical trials~\citep{robbins1952some,williamson2017bayesian, anderer2019adaptive}, where a fixed number of medical treatments are applied to a group of patients based on their medical characteristics during a phase of the trial, with the medical outcomes collected and observed at the end of the phase.
-The data collected from previous phases are then analyzed to design medical treatment selection for the next phase.
+Another example where such a batch constraint exists is adaptive clinical trials~\citep{robbins1952some, chow2008adaptive, pallmann2018adaptive}, where a fixed number of medical treatments (e.g. different drugs or same drug but different dosages or both) are applied to a group of patients based on the patients' medical characteristics during a phase of the trial, with the medical outcomes collected for the entire group at the end of the phase.
+The data collected from previous phases are then analyzed to design the next phase, including how many patients to include for the next phase and the medical treatment assignment to the patients.
 Here, each phase corresponds to a batch of participating patients.
-In this context, medical decision makers have very limited adaptivity because the medical outcome for a patient can only be observed after a sufficient amount of time has passed; as such, they must proceed in batches (phases).
+As pointed out in~\cite{pallmann2018adaptive}, ``adaptive designs can make clinical trials more flexible by utilising results accumulating in the trial to modify the trial’s course in accordance with pre-specified rules".
+Depsite being offered such flexibility in adaptive clinical trials (as compared to traditional non-adaptive trials), medical decision makers have limited adaptivity here because the medical outcome for a patient can only be observed after a sufficient amount of time has passed; as such, they must proceed in batches (phases).
 Note that the current FDA regulation requires four phases for a standard clinical trial.
-Thus, the trial patients need to be partitioned into four batches, and incorporation of new information only occurs at the end of each batch, thereby rendering the fully online learning model inapplicable.
+Thus, the trial patients need to be partitioned into four batches, and incorporation of new information only occurs at the end of each batch, thereby rendering the standard online learning model and hence the standard online bandits/contextual bandits algorithms inapplicable.
+We do point out that pharmaceutical companies that conduct clinical trials often have the sole objective of obtaining FDA approval, and hence do not have the objective of maximizing the total welfare (measured by regret) of the trial patients.
+In contrast, our paper's focus is on maximizing total welfare (equivalently minimizing regret), and hence would shed light for adaptive clinical trials under this criterion.